linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 |Other|17.9|18.6|20.0|21.2|21.1|18.9|17.2|15.9|13.8|
 |Total|100|100|100|100|100|100|100|100|100|

-_Note_ : Te above are net !gures having been adjusted to allow for double counting.
+_Note_ : The above are net figures having been adjusted to allow for double counting.

 _Source_ : Bank for International Settlements.